Types of Abuse

 - Calling you names, insulting you, or constantly criticizing you.

-- Acting jealous or possessive or refusing to trust you
+- Acting jealous or possessive and refusing to trust you

-- Isolating you from family, friends, or other people in your life.
+- Isolating you from family, friends, or other people in your life because it makes someone easier to control.

 - Monitoring your activities with or without your knowledge, including demanding to know where you go, who you contact, and how you spend your time.